WhatTheDickens/engl340-s24/mod-5/outcomes.md

 ### In class

-- Visit with Beth Witherell, Editor-in-Chief of *The Collected Writings of Henry D. Thoreau*.
+- Visit with Beth Witherell, Editor-in-Chief of [*The Writings of Henry D. Thoreau*](https://thoreau.library.ucsb.edu/).

 ***Class work:*** *In the folder for 2-21, share your journal file for the day with notes on our visit from Dr. Witherell.
 In addition, leave a comment on a paragraph or part of a paragraph in "Where I Lived" responding to anything Thoreau has to say about* time *or* place.